 BEGIN TRANSACTION INSERT INTO Product VALUES(106,'Product-6',600, 30) UPDATE Product SET Price =550 WHERE ProductID = 105 DELETE FROM Product WHERE ProductID = 104

-When the above statements are not committed in the transaction then the user has a chance to cancel all the operations (DML operations) on the table by using ROLLBACK TRANSACTION command like below.
+When you execute the above transaction and as you can see the transaction is not committed, then you have the chance to rollback all the operations (DML operations) on the table by using the Rollback Transaction command like below.

-In the next article, we will continue our discussion with Exception handling Using Transaction Management in SQL Server with examples.
+In the next article, I am going to discuss the Different Types of Transactions in SQL Server with examples.
 Here, in this article, I try to explain the Transaction Management in SQL Server step by step with some examples.